aletheia-foundation/aletheia-admin/CONTRIBUTING.md

 * Do you want to contribute to Aletheia through other means (such as helping with social media, being a part of the community voting process that's outlined in the whitepaper, or any other means that come to mind)?
 If so, please email the maintainers and contributions will be handled on a case by case basis.

 Feel free to look over the issues in each of the repositories (there are technical and non-technical issues) and if there's one you want to work on, let us know.
 Non techies, this is where you leave off, techies continue on!

-### The basic structure of Aletheia

-To ensure you are contributing to the right repo it's a good idea to understand how Aletheia is put together.

-**Overveiw of repos and the different pieces of Aletheia coming soon**

-## How can I contribute?

 ### Report bugs